cityofaustin/coa-forms/deployment/README.md

 ---
 ## `run.sh`
 The top-level deployment script.
-It installs all root dependencies, determines which forms should get deployed, and runs `deploy_one_form.sh` for each of those forms.
+It installs all root dependencies, determines which forms should get deployed by checking `dev_deploy_options.json`, and runs `deploy_one_form.sh` for each of those forms.

 args:
 + $1 DEPLOY_ENV: the deployment environment set by `circleci.config.yml` (dev, staging, prod, etc.).